gbif/hp-gb32/travel-accommodation.md

 Right in the heart of Europe, Brussels has superb air, road and rail connections.

-More than 60 million Europeans live within 300km of Brussels, less than two hours by high-speed train.
+More than 60 million Europeans live within 300 km of Brussels, less than two hours by high-speed train.
 For those who fly in, it takes only 20 minutes from the airport to the city centre.
 And when you have arrived, it's easy to move around the compact city, by public transport or on foot.
 [More info!](https://visit.brussels/en/article/Getting-to-Brussels)

 ### Brussels by train
 [Brussels South railway station](https://www.b-europe.com/EN/Stations/Brussels-Midi) is the major hub for international trains ([Thalys](https://www.b-europe.com/EN/Trains/Thalys), [Eurostar](https://www.b-europe.com/EN/Trains/Eurostar), [TGV Brussels-France](https://www.b-europe.com/EN/Trains/TGV-Brussels-France), [ICE](https://www.b-europe.com/EN/Trains/ICE), [InterCity](https://www.b-europe.com/EN/Trains/InterCity)) and can be a comfortable and durable transport solution for people coming from near European countries.